Espinacas con Garbanzos a la Sevillana

 Notes

-This is a dry dish.
+This is a dry dish, not a soup.

-Do not fear the olive oil.
+Do not substitute the smoked paprika.

 From Cook Spanish in America.